smikhalevski/react-corsair/README.md

 This routing paradigm can be useful when you want to display the content of a route without the user switching to a different context.

-Let' create a shop feed and each product from the feed can be opened in a separate page.
+Let's create a shop feed and each product from the feed can be opened in a separate page.
 Here's the product route and its component:

 ```ts